ory/oathkeeper/README.md

 ORY Oathkeeper is a reverse proxy which evaluates incoming HTTP requests based on a set of rules that are defined by administartive users.
 ORY Oathkeeper is thus capable of:

-* Identifying the user and providing the user session in form of a JSON Web Token.
+* Identifying the user and providing the user session to API backends.
 * Restricting access to certain resources based on a set of rules (Authorization).

-We plan to generalize this software and make it compatible with Authentication and Authorization providers.
-For now, this proxy integrates best ORY Hydra.
-Please file an issue if you would like to see your favorite Auth* provider integrated.

 This service is under active development and may introduce breaking changes in future releases.